 Supercar performance and limo-like luxury are seemingly mutually exclusive qualities, yet the Audi S8 adroitly combines both in a single package.
 A 520-horsepower twin-turbo V8 provides rocketship-grade acceleration, while one of Audi's finest interiors makes this range-topping version of the A8 full-size sedan a superb way to travel long distances in comfort.

-Like the standard A8, the S8 is constructed almost entirely from aluminum, helping to keep performance- and efficiency-sapping weight down to a minimum.
+Like the standard A8 on which it based, the S8 is constructed almost entirely from aluminum, helping to keep performance- and efficiency-sapping weight down to a minimum.
 The two are also closely related outside, with a handful of touches like a sportier front fasica, unique grille, rear diffuser and 21-inch wheels setting the S8 apart.

 Audi pared down the line-up to just the range-topping plus model for the latest model year.
 Under its long hood lies a 4.0-liter V8 that more than makes up for its relative lack of displacement with a pair of turbochargers and direct injection.
 Output is quoted at 520 horsepower and 479 lb-ft of torque from 1,700 to 5,500, although both figures are likely conservative.
 In independent testing, the S8 has sprinted from zero-to-60 mph in just 3.5 seconds, suggesting the sedan may be packing more ponies than advertised.

 Power is sent to all four wheels via an eight-speed with paddle shifters and Audi's quattro all-wheel-drive system, which in this application features a 40:60 front/rear torque split.
 A standard rear torque vectoring system can send power to the outside wheel to minimize understeer or oversteer in turns.